Very few activities have the therapeutic benefits of the wood-burning outdoor steam sauna.

 You have to have a licensed electrician install electrical wiring.

-If you have a wood-burning heater, you also need wood to produce heat.
-The fire from the wood is responsible for heating your sauna stones.
+If you have a wood-burning heater, you’ll need wood to burn to produce heat.
 While you can use any kind of wood that you want, here are a few facts to keep in mind as you choose what type is best for you:

 Softwoods are cheaper and usually easier to access.
 They are good for building and starting your fire.
 A few examples of softwoods are:

 Hardwoods are the more expensive option, but they provide a long, slow burn.
 They are the better option for producing a long-lasting fire.
-A few examples of softwoods are:
+A few examples of hardwood are:

 You can either browse the selection at your local hardwood store or gather your own wood for fuel.
 Keep the following in mind: